valtech/valtech-shortie/README.md

  * Branch `master` is automatically deployed to production.
  * Branch `develop` is automatically deployed to stage.

+If TeamCity does not trigger a build for a branch (e.g. after merge to `master`), trigger one yourself (by pressing the ... next to "Run" and then choosing branch).

 The application is deployed to Azure.
 The azure-site-names are:

  * Production: http://valtech-shortie.azurewebsites.net